Gerbil Care FAQ

 Why should I join the American Gerbil Society?

 There are a multitude of benefit by being an American Gerbil Society member.
 You will have access to a plethora of information, resources, and can register all of your gerbils.
-The more members we have, the more often we can have gerbils shows as well.
-In order for a show to be held out west, we need more local members!
+The AGS community is a fun, resourceful, and welcoming community - we all share a love for these amazing little animals and love to share pictures, stories, etc. The more members we have, the more often we can have gerbils shows as well.
+Our dream is for a show to be held in the Rocky Mountain West - specifically, Denver, CO!

 Have a Question?
 Ask it here!